 FUNDING AREAS: Health, education, environment, human services, arts & culture, community development

 PROFILE: The Robert W. Woodruff Foundation was established by the businessman and philanthropist of the same name, who was president of the Coca-Cola Foundation from 1923 to his death in 1985.
 Atlanta was his hometown, and the bulk of Woodruff Foundation grantmaking is centered on Atlanta and throughout the state of Georgia.
-The foundation’s funding areas are: health, education, environment, human services, arts and culture, and community development.
+The foundation seeks “to improve the quality of life in Georgia by investing in health, education, economic opportunity and community vitality.”
+Its grants program funds health, education, environment, human services, arts and culture, and community development.

-Health grants focus on medical education, research and policy development in Georgia, and underserved populations.
-Education grants go to state private colleges, public research institutions, K-12 schools, and independent schools in metro Atlanta.
+Health grants prioritize medical education, research, and policy development in Georgia, and underserved populations.
+Education grants support state private colleges, public research institutions, K-12 schools, and independent schools in metro Atlanta.